Busy Summer Ahead For Law Students

-Georgia Thompson, Hannah Speight, Jemma Hollis, Lucy Tustin and Xavier Casey all have connections to the Bay of Plenty and joined our firm in mid-November.
+Georgia Thompson, Hannah Speight, Jemma Hollis, Lucy Tustin and Xavier Casey all have connections to the Bay of Plenty and joined our Tauranga law firm in mid-November.
 They will be with us until mid-February.

 We have assigned one law student to three of our practice groups, and two students to our litigation team which covers two major areas of law – litigation/employment and resource management.